At the end of The Sopranos, Paulie Gualtieri is one of the few surviving members of Tony’s original crew.

 With Tony dead and Silvio unlikely to wake up from his coma, the position was his unless he decided that he did not want it.

-- Larry Barese is serving a long prison sentence and has been recently cooperating with the FBI.
+- Larry Barese is serving a long prison sentence and has recently been cooperating with the FBI.

 - Meanwhile, Feech La Manna is an elderly man who will probably spend the rest of his life behind bars.